|

 and dipped in iodine to prevent navel ill.
 They are ear

 tattooed for permanent identification at this time and photos taken.
-Each kid is weighed and

-weights are recorded over the next 3 days during their stay in the
+will continute to weigh them over the next 3 days during their stay in the

 kidding pen.
 Once the kid is gaining the proper weight,